homezloco/Pycommerce/ImplementationPlan.md

   - Media optimization and processing
   - Secure access controls
   - WeasyPrint for PDF generation and export
-  - Professional document templates for estimates and invoices
+  - Professional document templates for estimates, orders, and invoices
+  - Responsive PDF layouts with proper styling and branding

 ### Frontend Technologies
 - **Templates**: